bolivares/docker-q2lithium/README.md

 # Docker Quake 2 with Lithium Mod
-Docker image for an easy Quake 2 Lithium server.
+Docker image for an easy Quake 2 Lithium server based on Ubuntu.
 All you need to do is pull/build the image with a config file name as argument and you can start playing Quake 2 with Lithium Mod.

 It is based on [Lithium Mod](https://quake2lithium.github.io/), [Q2Pro Server](https://github.com/skullernet/q2pro) and [R1Q2 Anti cheat](https://github.com/Slipyx/r1q2), so it's recommended a modern Quake 2 client such Q2Pro.